Playground

 Royal Blue

---color-royal-blue Links, hover states, hero title
+--color-royal-blue Links, nav hover, hero title

 Lemon

-Citrine
+Citrine (unused)

 Slate